Legislature(2021 - 2022)GRUENBERG 120

 ended the government-to-government relationship and the

 political existence of some Tribes.
-Lastly, the prior failed
+The prior failed policies

-[1960s - present] under President Richard Nixon, which
+present] under President Richard Nixon, which originated from

 3:28:32 PM